 The process of settling a student loan can hurt your credit score.
 Since you’re unlikely to negotiate a settlement unless you’re in default, your credit score will reflect a late payment history.
 That late history can drop your score by several hundred points.

 The actual settlement itself, however, typically has a positive effect on credit scores.
 At least that’s what my clients tell me.

 It’s not unusual for a client to contact me a few months after I’ve negotiated a settlement for them, to let me know their credit score has increased by several points.

 Why exactly that is, I’m unsure.

-Not always did their settlements include a provision to mark the debt “paid in full” or to agree to no longer report late payments.
+Most of their settlements didn’t include a provision to mark the debt “paid in full” or to agree to no longer report late payments.